rtc11/multi-spinner/README.md

 }
 ```

-If you need full control over stdout, you can create an mutexed arch
+If you need full control over stdout, you can create a mutexed arc

 ```rust